vs1016/SIMatrix/README.md

 ## Workflow

-1. Launch RTG with the one-click scripts or packaged EXE.
+1. Launch SIMatrix with the one-click scripts or packaged EXE.
 2. Scrape one or more eSIMDB destinations into the local SQLite store.
 3. Filter plans by destination, provider, price, validity, and data.
 4. Curate the provider whitelist from the `More` page.